cgalaz01/aladdin_cmr_la/README.md

 * Regional abnormality detection from the atlas distribution

 ## Setup
-To download the code to your local repository, we suggest to use Git:
+To download the code to your local repository, we suggest using Git:
 ```shell
 git clone https://github.com/cgalaz01/aladdin_cmr_la.git
 ```

 The code is implemented in Python and all libraries and their versions can be found in the file 'environment.yml'.
-To setup the environment we suggest to use Anaconda.
+To setup the environment we suggest using Anaconda.
 To install with Anaconda:
 ```shell
 # Navigate to the root directory